vginnyburton/technical-writing/index.md

 ## How to change patterns, perspective, and behaviors.

-1.### Awareness is key for change
+1.Awareness is key for change:
-We must be honest with ourselves if we are to make lasting changes in our lives.
+Honesty is key to creating lasting changes.
 There is a need for transparency, and self reflection to bring awareness.

-2.### Explore the situation
+2.Explore the situation:
-Am I judging? do I do that myself?
+Am I judging?
+Do I do that myself?
 If so, make changes.

-3.### Take a small step each day
+3.Take a small step each day:
 Commit to change.
 List counter behaviors and attack harmful behaviors with a solution.

-4.### One behavior at a time
+4.One behavior at a time:
 Do not overdo it.
 Choose one behavior to focus on at a time.

-5.### And, start again
+5.And, start again:
 Once you succeed, choose a new behavior and start again.